4artit/CARND_Term3_Semantic-Segmentation/README.md

 #### 1. Introduction

-This is implementation about FCN-8s.
+This is implementation about FCN-8s which end to end full convolutional network.
 This model used  [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) for training, so can classify road or no road(2 classes).
 Pretrained VGG16 is used as encoder.
 Detail explanation is written in below.